 I used to be an SNP member; a staunch member with badge and all.
 I used to go to the meetings and shout ‘Free Scotland’ with the loudest of them.
 Trust Scotland to wait until I became a Canadian citizen before holding a referendum about freeing Scotland from the English yoke.

-Although I’ve lived in Canada now for over 12 years, I’m still referred to as the Scotsman; the ornery, sometimes unintelligible, rolling ‘R’ Scotsman, or if the guys want to annoy me they refer to me as that Englishman – that is when I become ornery with it.
+Although I’ve lived in Canada now for over 17 years, I’m still referred to as the Scotsman; the ornery, sometimes unintelligible, rolling ‘R’ Scotsman, or if the guys want to annoy me they refer to me as that Englishman – that is when I become really ornery with it.
 I’ve probably mentioned before that when driving from England to Scotland, you can hear all the car horns tooting as you come to the border, but oddly enough there are never any tooting horns to be heard when driving from Scotland to England.

 One of the reasons for this is that the Scots have a deep inferiority complex and need to vent their feeling somehow; the English have that deep comfortable superiority complex and shake their heads at the childish Scots toots.
 That comfortable feeling may disappear on Thursday Sept 18th.
 If Scotland votes for a free Scotland, England will be on its own, minus North Sea Oil revenue, which will cause a few furrowed brows south of the border.

 Will it Happen?

 Excuse me for my cynicism, but I’m certain that the poll that showed the ‘yes’ vote above the ‘no’ vote was rigged by Westminster.
 And it was rigged in order to waken up the ‘no’ voters.
 (Good grief, I'm re-reading this in Jan 2018 and I sound like Donald Trump).